Dafreak99/talknow_webrtc/README.md

 # Video Conferencing Application

-This is the final project of my university's life, I aim to build something that applies to daily life.
+This is my capstone project, I aim to build something that practical enough in order to strengthen my skills.
 In the context of the Covid-19 pandemic, direct interactions are being limited.
-I decided to make an app that allows real-time communication between users based on WebRTC peer-to-peer technology .
+For that reason, I decided to build an application that allows real-time communication between users based on WebRTC peer-to-peer technology.

 ## Techs